 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Suva is Fiji’s capital and although most people don’t come to Fiji to visit Suva, it’s still an important part of the history and culture of this small nation.
-So in this blog, we list some of the many amazing things to do in Suva as well as some other important tips for visiting in case you want to check it out for yourself!
+So in this blog, we’ll tell you about the many amazing things to do in Suva as well as other important tips for visiting in case you want to check it out for yourself!

 Suva is the capital city in Fiji.
 Many tourists visit Fiji and don’t ever visit Suva due to its location (Suva is about 4 hours away from Nadi international airport by taxi!)
 But the truth is, there are a few really fun and interesting things to do in Suva!